Billie Holiday: Reputation

 Frank O'Hara's poem from 1959, "The Day Lady Died", concludes with an impression of Holiday performing at the Five Spot Café at the end of her career, and the impact of that performance on her listeners.
 The song "Angel of Harlem" by Irish rock band U2, released as a single in December 1988, was written as a homage to Holiday.

-Films and plays about Holiday
+In 1994, as part of the "Legends of American Music" series, the United States Postal Service issued commemorative stamps bearing Holiday's image.
+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Holiday for 1939.

+In popular culture

 The biographical film Lady Sings the Blues, loosely based on Holiday's autobiography, was released in 1972 and was nominated for five Academy Awards, including Best Actress for Diana Ross, who also won a Golden Globe Award for her performance.

 Another film, The United States vs. Billie Holiday, starred Andra Day and was released in 2021.
 It is based on the book Chasing the Scream by Johann Hari.
-Director Lee Daniels saw how Holiday was portrayed in the 1972 biopic, and wanted to show her legacy as "a civil rights leader [ ... ] not just a drug addict or a jazz singer".
+Director Lee Daniels saw how Holiday was portrayed in the 1972 biopic and wanted to show her legacy as "a civil rights leader... not just a drug addict or a jazz singer".
 The film also depicts Holiday's bisexuality and relationship with Tallulah Bankhead.
-Day was also nominated for the Academy Award for Best Actress but did not win.
-However, she won a Golden Globe in 2021.
+Day won a Golden Globe and was nominated for the Academy Award for Best Actress but did not win.

 Holiday is the primary character in the play Lady Day at Emerson's Bar and Grill, with music by Lanie Robertson.
 It takes place in South Philadelphia in March 1959.
 It premiered in 1986 at the Alliance Theatre and has been revived several times.
 A Broadway production starring Audra McDonald was filmed and broadcast on HBO in 2016; McDonald received an Emmy Award nomination.
 In 2014, she received a Tony Award win.
 Billie is a 2019 documentary film based on interviews in the 1970s by Linda Lipnack Kuehl, who was researching a book on Holiday that was never completed.

 Holiday was portrayed by actress Paula Jai Parker in the episode "God Bless the Child" of CBS television series Touched by an Angel.